zeeshanibnali/lawn-backend/README.md

-# Awesome Project Build with TypeORM
+# Lawn Backend

-Steps to run this project:
+Steps to run the backend server:

-1. Run `npm i` command
+1. Run `yarn` command to install the packages
-2. Setup database settings inside `data-source.ts` file
+2. Run `yarn start` command

-3. Run `npm start` command
+Due to the usage of SQL Lite Database, no database configuration is required.